JONSASSE/432-2018/slides/class25/README.md

 - I would still like a little more clarity on when it is justified to peek at the relationship between a predictor and outcome before fitting a model, two by two tables, scatterplot matrices, other graphical exploration?
+- How should I proceed if my covariates turn out to be more significant than my main predictor in my model?
+Should I then retain the main predictor or drop it from the final model?
 - Just mildly curious as to whether or not we're going to end up having those meetings with other students during class time or not.
-- how to tidy up real world data and make it survival analysis-friendly (but this is likely best answered by taking the separate survival analysis course)
+- how to tidy up real world data and make it survival analysis-friendly
 - What do we do if PH assumptions are not met for survival analysis?
-- gee model in R
-- How should I proceed if my covariates turn out to be more significant than my main predictor in my model?
-Should I then retain the main predictor or drop it from the final model?
 - In censoring, are there specific tests that can be done to compare the censored sample to the rest of the sample in the study.

 ## Remaining Deliverables This Semester